 All about fishing for smallmouth and largemouth bass in South Dakota lakes.

 Bass Fishing Lakes In South Dakota

 You have some very fine choices for bass fishing in South Dakota.
-Angostura Reservoir, Belle Fourche Reservoir, Lake Francis Case, Lake Kampeska, Lake Madison, Lake Oahe, Lake Pelican, Lake Poinsett, Lake Sharpe, Lake Thompson, Lewis And Clark Lake, Shadehill Reservoir and Waubay Lake all have healthy populations of bass.
+Angostura Reservoir, Belle Fourche Reservoir, Big Stone Lake, Lake Albert, Lake Francis Case, Lake Kampeska, Lake Oahe, Lake Pelican, Lake Poinsett, Lake Sharpe, Lake Thompson, Lewis And Clark Lake, Shadehill Reservoir and Waubay Lake all have healthy populations of bass.
 Additionally, bass can be found in smaller lakes, rivers and ponds throughout SD.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in South Dakota.

 The South Dakota state record largemouth bass was taken out of a gravel pit and the SD state record smallmouth bass was caught in the Missouri River.

 World record: 11 lbs 15 oz

 By clicking on the images and links above, you will be taken to a page offering more information about the selected species.